 To always get this document and other material in another language or format, now and in the future, please call Member Services.
+This is called a "standing request".
+We will document your choice.
 If you later want to change the language and/or format choice, please call Member Services.
+Find the Member Services phone number at the bottom of this page.
+You can also email ATC SC MMP@centene.com.